 This A Level is ideal for those with a love of mathematics.
 It is not an easy qualification, but it is rewarding for those who enjoy abstract maths and problem solving.
 It gives pupils the opportunity to explore some of the most beautiful and exciting areas of mathematics.
-Pupils need to have an interest and a facility with mathematics, and they must have attained a comfortable 8 in IGCSE Mathematics.
+Pupils need to have a genuine interest and a facility with mathematics, and they must have attained a strong grade 8 or, preferably, a grade 9 in IGCSE Mathematics.
 They are advised strongly to discuss the course with their teachers and the Head of Mathematics.

 Good further mathematicians typically have enjoyed and done well in maths challenges and competitions during their GCSE years.